jacopocaucig/PROGETTO-ACTAM/README.md

 ![image](https://user-images.githubusercontent.com/99413338/153431863-db803599-3b4f-4e30-a2ea-b3d62d7e221b.png)

-## Sections
+## User Interface
 Our system is carachterised by three main sections:

 ### Recorder
 This sort of "Talkbox" allows the executor to record his voice or an instrument through the mic input. ![image](https://user-images.githubusercontent.com/99413338/153432794-0ae2fb83-6d11-425a-a3ce-8d7c38b9004a.png)

 Starting from the lower buttons, the ON/OFF switcher activate the recorder, and the REC button allows you to start and stop the recording whenever you want.

 ![image](https://user-images.githubusercontent.com/99413338/153433034-aab30257-6e64-4cb9-aae1-751ccfc7cbb6.png)

-Then you can select a section of our recording trough the two knobs implemented in the middle section: with the upper one you can choose where the section starts, and with the lower one where the section ends.
+It is possible can select a sample of the recording trough the two knobs implemented in the middle section: with the upper one you can choose where the sample starts, and with the lower one where the sample ends.

 ![image](https://user-images.githubusercontent.com/99413338/153433138-886f48d0-3493-4c97-8722-b658699dc605.png)

-If you  want to hear what you have selected trough the knobs, there is a button TEST that allows you to do that.
+If you  want to hear and check what you have selected trough the knobs, there is a button TEST that allows you to do that.

 ![image](https://user-images.githubusercontent.com/99413338/153433223-6e29ee1a-083f-4da1-8dd5-3413734c352c.png)

-On the upper section, there is a granular tool where, pressing the RND button and selecting the random speed with a slider, the system starts playing some random sections of the recording, that have the same length of the main section and that change with the selected velocity.
+On the upper section there is the "Randomizer",a granular tool which takes random particles of the recorded signal and is activated by pressing the RND button.
+In this section you can also select the random speed with a slider that goes from 0.1 to 3.0: the system starts playing some random particles of the recording, that have the same length of the main section and change with the selected velocity.

 ![image](https://user-images.githubusercontent.com/99413338/153433303-526d4a5e-42eb-457a-86a7-2c3c974d6be0.png)